 Become a Pet Educator

-The RPO Program requires more Pet Educators throughout Victoria to ensure that the program can reach Kindergartens and Schools across the state.
-Our Educators are trained and remunerated for their work in developing the program's key safety messages.
+The RPO Program requires more Pet Educators throughout Victoria to ensure that the program can reach kindergartens and schools across the state.
+Our educators are trained and remunerated for their work in delivering the program's key safety messages.

 Each Pet Educator is accompanied by their suitability-tested dog.
 These dogs are very comfortable in the school environment and enjoy their time with the children.

 They are on leash and under the direct control of the Pet Educator at all times.
-Our dogs work under strict guidelines in relation to how often and when they can work.
+The dogs work under strict guidelines in relation to how often and when they can work.

 The dogs are owned by, and reside with, the Pet Educators.
-The health and well-being of our dogs and the safety of participating children is our key priority.
+The health and wellbeing of the dogs and the safety of participating children are our key priorities.